Managing Postgres access

 Changes to system configuration (GUCs) made by edb_admin or other Postgres users don't persist through a reboot or maintenance.
 Use the BigAnimal portal to modify system configuration.

 You have to remember your edb_admin password, as EDB doesn't have access to it.
 If you forget it, you can set a new one in the BigAnimal portal on the Edit Cluster page.

 Don't use the edb_admin user or the edb_admin database in your applications.
 Instead, use

 BigAnimal stores all database-level authentication securely and directly in PostgreSQL.
 The

-edb_admin user password is SCRAM-SHA-256 hashed prior to storage.
-This hash, even if compromised, cannot be replayed by an attacker to gain access to the system.
+SCRAM-SHA-256hashed prior to storage.
+This hash, even if compromised, can't be replayed by an attacker to gain access to the system.

 Create a new database user.
 For example,

-Using this example, the username and database in your connection string would be
+Using this example, the username and database in your connection string is app1.

-If a single database is used to host multiple schemas, create a database owner and then roles and schemas for each application.
-The example in the following steps shows creating two database roles and two schemas.
+If you use a single database to host multiple schemas, create a database owner and then roles and schemas for each application.
+This example shows creating two database roles and two schemas.
 The default

 search_path for database roles in BigAnimal is